 Bakubung Bush Lodge overlooks a large waterhole where you can sit back and watch the resident pod of hippos wallowing, while other animals come down to the water's edge to drink.
 The lodge offers daily game drives as well as a bush braai (barbeque) on a Wednesday and Saturday evening.
 They have both tennis and volleyball courts, as well as a children’s playground and board games.
 The Junior Ranger program is a week-long programme teaching children about the wild, with different activities each day.
 At the end of the week, children are awarded a certificate at a graduation ceremony.
 Each day of the programme can also be taken on its own.
 Child minding services are also available (at additional cost).

 The Kruger National Park is South Africa's largest, most popular game reserve.
-It has a wide variety of habitats and many rest camps with conveniences to suit every family.
-Read more in our comprehensive Kruger National Park safari guide
+It has a wide variety of habitats and many rest camps with conveniences and facilities to suit every family.
+Read more in our comprehensive Kruger National Park safari guide.

 Most Kruger National Park tours depart from Johannesburg.